after nearly a week, i've returned home, i remember the campus back. laugh at me.

 be a soothing ... peace

-break the cloud of tyranny let your faith be like a blessed tree
+with the light of your sinceritybreak the cloud of tyranny let your faith be like a blessed tree

 give your shades to all who seek